 Project summary

 People with type 2 diabetes are more likely to develop depression.
 This could in part be down to our genes.
-Professor Prokopenko plans to study changes in the GLP-1R gene and look at if and how the gene could increase the risk of both type 2 diabetes and depression.
-If the shared genes affect the development of both conditions it could lead to improved medications that work to treat both conditions.
+Professor Prokopenko plans to study changes in the GLP-1R gene and look at if, and how, the gene could increase the risk of both type 2 diabetes and depression.
+If the shared genes affect the development of both conditions it could lead to improved medications that work to treat them.

 Background to research